 1 tbsp Garlic, minced finely

 2 tsp Fish Sauce

-1 tsp Annatto oil or paprika (for colour & aroma)
+1 tsp Annatto oil or paprika (optional, for colour)

 ½ tsp Black Pepper